FOREX-Euro surges to six-week high vs dollar; outlook cautious

 * Euro vulnerable to flare-up in "fiscal cliff" worries

-NEW YORK, Dec 3 The euro gained for a fourth straight session against the dollar on Monday to hit a six-week high as news from Spain and Greece allayed concerns about the debt-burdened countries while data from China eased worries about global economic growth.
+NEW YORK, Dec 3 The euro gained for a fourth straight session against the dollar on Monday to hit a six-week high as news from Spain and Greece lowered concerns about the debt-burdened countries while data out of China allayed worries about global economic growth.

-The currency shared by 17 euro zone countries gained against the greenback on signs Germany may be open to a Greek debt write-down.
-It hit a new high after Spain formally asked for European funds to recapitalize its banking sector.
+The single currency shared by 17 countries gained against the greenback on signs Germany may be open to a Greek debt write-down, but it hit a new high after Spain formally asked for European funds to recapitalize its banking sector.

-Demand for euros was also buoyed by rising risk appetite as business surveys showed the euro zone's manufacturing sector shrank a little less rapidly in November and data showed Chinese manufacturing output grew last month for the first time in more than a year.
+Demand for euros was also buoyed by business surveys showing the euro zone's manufacturing sector shrank a little less rapidly in November and data showing Chinese manufacturing output grew last month for the first time in more than a year.

 The expansion in Chinese factory activity should provide a boost for world growth, particularly since recovery in the debt-strapped euro zone still appears a long way off.